 - Highlight groups of cells or sections of text to apply formatting.

 - Select drawing objects to group, move, or change the formatting.

 Selecting Tricks in Word With the Selection Bar

 Have you ever used the selection bar?
 Just think of this as the left margin of your Word document.
-To locate the selection bar area, move your mouse to the left of text until it changes from an upper case “I” to a white arrow.
+To locate the selection bar area, move your mouse to the left of the text until it changes from an upper case “I” to a white arrow.
 Selection tricks to try with the selection bar:

-- Click once to highlight entire line.
+- Click once to highlight an entire line.

 - Double-click to select the whole paragraph.